• Skip to primary navigation

 We recommend you use water that is approximately 80°C(175°F) in temperature.
 You can use cooler water with a minimum temperature of 60°C(140°F).
 However, do not use water hotter than 80°C(175°F).
 If the water temperature exceeds 80°C, you will end with a bitter and unpalatable drink.

-You will need about 100ml of water per ½ teaspoon of powder.
-Our matcha recipe uses 60 ml water for ¼ teaspoon of matcha powder.
+You will need about 100 ml of water per ½ teaspoon of powder.
+Our matcha recipe uses 60 ml water per ¼ teaspoon of matcha powder.
 You can also use less water for a stronger drink.

-You can also choose to use high-quality water, such as spring or filtered water.
+You can also use high-quality water, such as spring or filtered water.
 This will help you avoid any unpleasant flavours of hard tap water when making matcha green tea.

 Milk (Optional)